Fever in the returning traveller

 Malaria testing Malaria treatment guidelines

-• If malaria is confirmed, review the malaria treatment guidelines which include details on how and where malarial treatment in stocked within NHS Lothian
+• If malaria is confirmed, review the malaria treatment guidelines which include details on how and where malarial treatment is stocked within NHS Lothian

-• Parasite count must be performed urgently when malaria screening test is positive, including out of hours as this guides treatment choice
+• Parasite count must be performed urgently, even out-of-hours, as this guides treatment choice

 • Note: Malaria is not treated empirically without confirmatory investigations

-6. How & When to contact ID team
+6. How & when to contact the ID team

 Please contact the Infectious Diseases team as soon as possible if these criteria are met: